manubot/manubot-ai-editor/README.md

 If you prefer to select less options when running the workflow, you can optionally set up default values for the model provider and model at either the repo or organization level.

-In your fork's "⚙️ Settings" tab you can optionally create the following Actions repository variables:
+In your fork's "⚙️ Settings" tab, you can optionally create the folllowing Actions repository variables:
-- `AI_EDITOR_MODEL_PROVIDER`: Either "openai" or "anthropic"; sets  the default if "(repo default)" was selected in the workflow parameters.
+- `AI_EDITOR_MODEL_PROVIDER`: Either "openai" or "anthropic"; sets this as the default if "(repo default)" was selected in the workflow parameters.
   If this is unspecified and "(repo default)" is selected, the workflow will throw an error.
-- `AI_EDITOR_LANGUAGE_MODEL`: specifies what model to use if the "model" field is in the workflow parameters .
-If this repository variable is unspecified, Manubot AI Editor will select the default model for your chosen provider.
+- `AI_EDITOR_LANGUAGE_MODEL`: For the given provider, what model to use if the "model" field in the workflow parameters was left empty.
+  If this is unspecified, Manubot AI Editor will select the default model for your chosen provider.

 ### Multiple Providers